MicrosoftDocs/ai-builder/ai-builder-docs/predict-action-pwr-automate.md

    The **Infer request** column value depends on the model type.

 > [!NOTE]
-> the dynamic model ID is supported only for Document Processing, this is not suppoerted for prompts.
+> the dynamic model ID is supported only for Document Processing, this is not supported for prompts.

 ### Document processing model